chwnam/almond-recorder/README.md

 Almond Recorder
 ===============

-An Easy internet radio recorder for iMBC.
+An easy internet radio recorder for iMBC.